ngergs/terraform-openfaas-digitalocean/README.md

 This is a simple example terraform project that sets up a openfaas environment using the managed kubernetes plattform provided by digitalocean.

 ## How to use it?
 * Adjust the terraform.tfvars as you like.
-You have to provide your access token from digital token via the do_token variable.
+You have to provide your access token from digital ocean via the do_token variable.
 * terraform init followed up by terraform apply / destroy as usual.

 ## What is created at digitalocean?